-Check the electrolyte level on new batteries before they are put into service, and, at a minimum, once a week thereafter.
+For non-sealed batteries, check the electrolyte level on new batteries before they are put into service, and, at a minimum, once a week thereafter.
 Water use increases as batteries age.
-(See Section 4.12 if vehicle is equipped with a Single Point Battery Watering System.)
+(See Section 4.11 if vehicle is equipped with a Single Point Battery Watering System.)

-See Figure 4.2.1.
+See Figure 4.2.2.
 Never allow the electrolyte level (A) to fall below the top of the plates (C).
 If the plates are exposed, add only enough to cover the plates before charging.
 After batteries are fully charged, fill cells to just below the bottom of the cell vents (B), approximately 1/8" to 1/4".
 Electrolyte level should not touch the bottom of the cell vents.